broadinstitute/gumbo_client/README.md

 # also make sure you've authentication via "gcloud auth login" if you haven't already
 ```

-And then you can navigate into the package directory and bump the version of the package.
-For example:
+Then you can navigate into the package directory and bump the version:
 ```
 cd gumbo-rest-client/
 poetry version patch